 When Science and The Human Body Merge

-Institutions, such as the New Brunswick Institute for Biomedical Engineering, are leading the way in development of bionic prosthetics.
-At New Brunswick, they have a whole department dedicate to the field of developing prostheses for amputees, ranging in ages from 4 months old to 78 years old. (biomed) In this department, the scientists develop a relationship with the amputee from almost the moment the limb is lost (approximately 2 to 4 months after the initial loss), and they fit and fabricate a new movable prosthetic limb with electrodes that can function in the amputee’s everyday life. (biomed) In addition to making sure the artificial prosthetic limb works well with the patient, UNB’s biomedical department offers occupational therapy to ensure that the prosthetic limb and the amputee develop a healthy relationship.
+Institutions, such as the New Brunswick Institute for Biomedical Engineering, are leading the way in development of bionic prosthesis.
+At New Brunswick, they have a whole department dedicate to the field of developing prosthesis for amputees, ranging in ages from 4 months old to 78 years old. (biomed) In this department, the scientists develop a relationship with the amputee from almost the moment the limb is lost (approximately 2 to 4 months after the initial loss), to when they fit and fabricate a new movable prosthetic limb with electrodes that can function in the amputee’s everyday life. (biomed) In addition to making sure the artificial prosthetic limb works well with the patient, UNB’s biomedical department offers occupational therapy to ensure that the prosthetic limb and the amputee develop a healthy relationship.

 Another A.I. advancement in the medical community is prosthetic heart valves.
 Second only to the brain, the heart is the most important organ in the human body.
 Prosthetic heart valves have the ability to act just like actual human heart valves.
 Unfortunately, as with most things in general, the human heart can grow weak and deteriorate over time.
 The need for prosthetic heart valves is not just for the elderly.
 Individuals, who suffer some sort of heart trauma, such as from heart disease or a heart attack, may be strong candidates for a heart valve replacement.
 But this technology has not come without concern.
-Earlier versions of these prostheses had to be recalled because of “compromising metal.”
+Earlier versions of these prosthesis had to be recalled because of “compromising metal.”
 (Immel, E) However, more current versions of the heart valves have allowed the patients and medical community to better function as if the prosthetic was the real thing.

 Knowing already what artificial intelligence has done for us today, one can only imagine what it has in-store for us in the future.
 In fact, the U.S. Navy can already give us a glimpse of what it may be like for us in the military in just less than 5 years.
 Currently the U.S. Navy is developing a product called the UUV, or Underwater Unmanned Fleet.
 A UUV’s purpose is to “track enemy subs and mines,” “while putting fewer sailors-and costly subs-at risk” according to an article published on Access World News on http://newsbank.com/.
 UUV’s will have the ability to go places that normal submarines can’t, and they will also have the ability to report back information to a base just like a normal sub.
 However unlike normal subs, UUV’s are much smaller and considered to be a great asset to the U.S. Navy, since their main purpose will be for “high priority missions.” (newsbank).
-There is already several demo UUV’s being used by the U.S. Navy, and other countries, but the first official UUV, a Block III sub called North Dakota, is not expected to hit the water till 2014. (newsbank).
-Many in the military view the future uses of artificial intelligence as a God sent since it is expected to save many soldiers’ lives or prevent possible injuries.
+There is already several demo UUV’s being used by the U.S. Navy, and other countries, and the first official UUV, a Block III sub called North Dakota, was reportedly expected to hit the waters back in 2014. (newsbank).
+Many in the military view the future uses of artificial intelligence as a godsend since it is expected to save many soldiers’ lives or prevent possible injuries.
 With inventions such as the UUV, this is a hope that could be achieved.

-Overall, the concept of singularity is something our society has been questioning for a long time now, even before all the current advancements in artificial intelligence.
+In conclusion, the concept of singularity is something our society has been questioning for a long time now, even before all the current advancements in artificial intelligence.
 With movies such as The Terminator and characters such as HAL in 2001: A Space Odyssey, people have been wondering what robots would do if they were transformed into super robots.
-To contemplate this idea, you must first understand that the creation of artificial intelligence starts with the creator.
+To contemplate this idea, you must first understand that the creation of artificial intelligence starts with the creator and not the robot.
 Similar to your desktop computer, most artificially intelligent machines have software installed in them.
 They are made up of memory called RAM, and have tiny little silicon chips installed in their CPU (central processing unit).
 (Beekman pg.39) Also like your average computer, A.I. devices are susceptible to programming issues and viruses.
 With this in mind, it is very possible that an artificially intelligent machine could go haywire, for lack of a better word.
 In order to prevent this from happening, the creator and owner of an A.I. device would just need to follow the same pattern of maintenance that you follow for your average computer (give or take some extra steps).

 It is even more amazing when you review the possible ways that artificial intelligence may help mankind in the future.
 With the total population of amputees in America already in the millions, it is a necessity that advancements are being made with bionic prosthetic limbs.
 It is even more important when you look at the amount of causalities in recent years in the military.
 Recent casualties are another reason that artificial intelligence has found a home in the military.
 Partnered together, artificially intelligent machines, like bionic limbs and UUV’s (Unmanned Underwater Vehicles), have the ability to save and better millions of lives.